 Transforming schools for a whole new world

-In this opinion piece, Dr Marian Mahat, Senior Research Fellow at Melbourne Graduate School of Education (MGSE), considers what Australia’s education system needs to do to respond to the realities of a new post-pandemic world.
+In this opinion piece, Senior Research Fellow Dr Marian Mahat at the Melbourne Graduate School of Education (MGSE), considers what Australia’s education system needs to do to respond to the realities of a new post-pandemic world.

 Similar to the supercharged industrial era of the early 1900s and the fourth industrial revolution characterised by the Internet of Things, robotics, virtual reality and artificial intelligence, the 2020 COVID-19 pandemic experience signals a pivotal opportunity for the transformation of schools.
 Now, more than ever, our education system needs to be ready to support our students with the knowledge, understandings, skills and personal attributes that will equip them to survive and thrive in a world that we can no longer predict.

 One key educational change in recent months saw online learning move from the fringe of teacher praxis to the core.
 For many teachers, this occurred overnight – heroically for most – with only a rudimentary introduction of technological skills and zero instruction in online pedagogical methods.
 Nations around the world have implemented this ‘band-aid strategy’ with varying success, grappling with multitude challenges including student (dis)engagement and equity issues with regards to digital access.

 The COVID-19 pandemic presents school leaders with a pivotal opportunity to rethink the role of schools in the education of our students.
 The vision of learning that will prepare students to face the challenges of today’s and tomorrow’s world continues to be one that is deep, active, participatory and personalised.
 Knowledge, skills and understanding will need to be underpinned by values that include a commitment to social inclusion, responsible citizenship and respect for human rights.
 The cognitive, social, emotional and physical wellbeing of both teachers and students become paramount – an essential precondition for achievement, especially among our most vulnerable students.